b3b00/cslycli/README.md

 There are 4 usages of csly-cli :
   - test a parser specification against a source code.
   - generate C# source files for CSLY.
+  - generate a minimal console project for testing your parser.
   - extract parser specification file from an existing lexer/parser pair C# source file.
   - extract parser specification file from an existing .Net assembly containing a lexer/parser pair.